 Debt Service Fund Types - Debt service funds are used to account for the accumulation of resources for, and the payment of, general long-term debt principal, interest, and related costs.
-The District has two sinking funds established by SDCL 13-16-13 to account for transfers in from the Capital Outlay Fund to restricted cash accounts.
+The District has two sinking funds established by SDCL 13-16-13 to account for transfers from the Capital Outlay Fund to restricted cash accounts.
 The restricted cash accounts and accumulated interest are used to pay the principal and interest on term loans.
 One debt service fund is a major fund and the other is not a major fund.

-Capital Projects Funds - Capital projects funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds and fiduciary funds).
-This is not a major fund.
+Capital Projects Funds - Capital project funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds and fiduciary funds).
+The District currently has two capital project funds to track major remodel projects.
+One capital project fund is a major fund and the other is not a major fund.